Ramzan Kadyrov: Wealth

 The Russian Federation funnels money to the Kadyrov family; the distinction between the Chechen government and Kadyrov is blurred.
 In 2015, Chechnya received around 57 billion roubles a year from Moscow (about £550m).
 The family obtains money through the Akhmad Kadyrov Fund, a non-transparent foundation which describes itself as a charity and is headed by Kadyrov's mother, Ayman.
 In 2011, the foundation funded Kadyrov's lavish 35-year birthday party, which featured celebrities such as Seal, Jean-Claude Van Damme, Vanessa-Mae and Hilary Swank.
 When journalist Marianna Maksimovskaya asked him where the money for the live-televised celebration was coming from, he reportedly laughed and said "Allah gives it to us", before adding: "I don't know, it comes from somewhere."
 Journalists have been targeted by Kadyrov's regime for reporting on his opulence.

 Kadyrov is a noted collector of sports cars.
 He owns a Lamborghini Reventón, one of only 20 sold.
 He is also known for his extensive collection of Chechen daggers.
 Kadyrov has been linked to the ownership of a private jet. and he claimed to have received from Elon Musk a Cybertruck, though this is not confirmed and has been disputed by Musk himself.

 Kadyrov's family members own luxurious real estate in Moscow.
 Two of his wives own property valued at $8 million in total, which is more than twice Kadyrov's declared salary since 2008.

 Health issues

 Rumors started circulating about Kadyrov's health worsening and him being admitted to the Moscow Central Clinical Hospital in mid-September 2023, with Telegram channels operated by the Chechen opposition claiming that he had suffered a kidney failure and was in a coma.
 Dmitry Peskov stated that he had no information about his health.
 Kadyrov soon released videos to counter the rumors, insisting he was fine.

 Novaya Gazeta Europe claimed in late-April 2024 that Kadyrov was diagnosed with pancreatic necrosis in 2019 and his condition had recently started worsening, causing the federal government to search for a potential successor.
 Kadyrov released a video hours later of him exercising in the gym.
 The Guardian stated that despite insisting that he was in good health, Kadyrov's public appearances showed him with a swollen face, slurred speech and keeping awake with much difficulty.

+In January 2026, The Moscow Times reported that Ukraine claimed Kadyrov has been hospitalized again for kidney failure and in a coma.

+On 17 January 2026, Adam Kadyrov was involved in a traffic crash in Grozny.
+Kadyrov was “in critical condition and is being prepared for transport to Moscow for medical treatment, according to the opposition Chechen channel Niyso on Telegram.”
+Subsequently an An-148-100-EM flying hospital, from Ministry of Emergency Situations (Russia), landed in Moscow’s Vnukovo Airport carrying Adam Kadyrov, his father landed shortly after in his own plane.